miladrahimi/phpcontainer/README.md

 ### Object binding

 You can also bind an abstraction to an object.
-In this case, singleton binding is used to release the original object on resolve and prototype binding is used to release a clone of the object each time.
+In this case, singleton binding is used to release the original object on resolve, and prototype binding is also used to release a clone of the object each time.

 ```php
 use MiladRahimi\PhpContainer\Container;